History of Turkmenistan: Since 2006

 On May 12, Russia and Turkmenistan announced that they had reached an agreement to build a new natural gas pipeline from Turkmenistan to Russia, via Kazakhstan.
 This has led to speculation that the European Union will become more energy-dependent on Russia, which buys Turkmen gas at below-market prices, and that as a result Russia's political influence in Eastern Europe may increase.

-On May 16, in what was described as one of his boldest moves up to that time, Berdimuhamedow sacked a high-ranking security official who had been instrumental in building and maintaining the late president Niyazov's extensive cult of personality.
+On May 16, in what was described as one of his boldest moves up to that time, Berdimuhamedow sacked a high-ranking security official who had been instrumental in building and maintaining the late president Nyýazow's extensive cult of personality.
 According to official Turkmen news media, Akmyrat Rejepow, the head of the presidential security service, was removed from office by presidential decree and transferred to "another job."
 The nature of this job was not specified.

 On June 14, Berdimuhamedow re-opened the Turkmen Academy of Sciences, which had been shut down by his predecessor.
-According to reports, as of June 25 Berdimuhamedow had also ordered the closure of the International Fund of Saparmurat Niyazov, the former Turkmenbashi's personal private fund, and stated his intent to begin a series of reforms in the military.
+According to reports, as of June 25 Berdimuhamedow had also ordered the closure of the International Fund of Saparmyrat Nyýazow, the former Türkmenbaşy's personal private fund, and stated his intent to begin a series of reforms in the military.

 Berdimuhamedow celebrated his 50th birthday on June 29, 2007.
 He was awarded the Watan Order (Order of the Motherland) for his "outstanding achievements" – a gold and diamond pendant weighing about 1 kilogram.
 The President also published his biography and held a gala birthday celebration.
 The government also issued 400 gold and silver coins decorated with the president's portrait.

-In 2008, Berdimuhamedow restored the Latin-based names of the months and traditional Persian and Turkic days of the week (Niyazov had renamed them after himself and his mother, among other things), and announced plans to move the infamous gold rotating statue of Niyazov from Ashgabat's central square.
+In 2008, Berdimuhamedow restored the Latin-based names of the months and traditional Persian and Turkic days of the week (Nyýazow had renamed them after himself and his mother, among other things), and announced plans to move the infamous gold rotating statue of Nyýazow from Ashgabat's central square.
 He has not, however, moved toward Western-style democracy.

 In September 2008, a new constitution was accepted by the People's Council.
 Parliamentary elections under this new constitution were held on December 14, 2008.

-In December 2008, Berdimuhamedow announced changes to the national anthem, which involved removing the repeated references to former President Niyazov.
-The new version was to take effect on December 21, the second anniversary of Niyazov's death.
+In December 2008, Berdimuhamedow announced changes to the national anthem, which involved removing the repeated references to former President Nyýazow.
+The new version was to take effect on December 21, the second anniversary of Nyýazow's death.

-In February 2017, president Gurbanguly Berdymukhamedov was re-elected for a third term in office, after receiving 97.69 percent of all votes according to official results, following a tightly controlled and largely ceremonial election.
+In February 2017, president Gurbanguly Berdimuhamedow was re-elected for a third term in office, after receiving 97.69 percent of all votes according to official results, following a tightly controlled and largely ceremonial election.
 He continued to rule as authoritarian strongman.

-On 19 March 2022, Serdar Berdimuhamedov was sworn in as Turkmenistan's new president to succeed his father.
+On 19 March 2022, Serdar Berdimuhamedow was sworn in as Turkmenistan's new president to succeed his father.
 He was declared the winner of the March 12 presidential election.